sicong-li-arm/gemma-unity-plugin/README.md

 *   **Verbose Logging:** Enable detailed logging from both the C# wrapper and the underlying native library.

 **Methods**
+*   **`async UniTask Prewarm(Dictionary<string, string> conversations)`**
+    *   Asynchronously prewarms specified conversation contexts before they are actively used.
+    *   `conversations`: A dictionary where keys represent the unique names of the conversations to prewarm, and values represent the initial prompt to send to each respective conversation.
+    *   For each entry, it ensures the conversation exists (creates if not), switches to it, and generates an initial response using the provided prompt.
+This helps reduce latency on the first interaction.

 *   **`async UniTask<string> GenerateResponseAsync(string prompt, Gemma.TokenCallback onTokenReceived = null)`**
     *   Generates a text response based on the input `prompt`.